Canon SL2 versus Nikon D5500

 - More heavily discounted: Has been around for much longer (launched in January 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the D5500 is the clear winner of the contest (7 : 3 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the number of relative strengths (bullet points above) is taken as a guide, the D5500 is the clear winner of the contest (7 : 3 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

 |Canon SL2 (⇒ rgt)||HiRec||78/100 Silver||4.5/5||-||4.5/5||2017||549||latest||check|